-- 124 For general purpose identification of subjects, the following SAML Attribute is defined: - Name: urn:oasis:names:tc:SAML:attribute:subject-id - 126 NameFormat: urn:oasis:names:tc:SAML:2.0:attrname-format:uri - 127 This is a long-lived, non-reassignable, omni-directional identifier suitable for use as a globally-unique - external key.
+- 124 For general purpose identification of subjects, the following SAML Attribute is defined: - Name: urn:oasis:names:tc:SAML:attribute:subject-id - 126 NameFormat: urn:oasis:names:tc:SAML:2.0:attrname-format:uri - 127 This is a long-lived, non-reassignable, omni-directional identifier suitable for use as a globally-unique - 128 external key.
 Its value for a given subject is independent of the relying party to whom it is given.

-3.3.1 Syntax and Handling
+129 3.3.1 Syntax and Handling

-- 130 The <saml: Attribute> element MUST contain exactly one <saml: AttributeValue> element, - 131 whose xsi:type SHOULD be absent or if present MUST BE bound to the XML Schema xsd:string - 132 data type [XMLSCHEMA-2].
+- 130 The <saml: Attribute > element MUST contain exactly one <saml: Attribute Value > element, - 131 whose xsi:type SHOULD be absent or if present MUST BE bound to the XML Schema xsd:string - 132 data type [XMLSCHEMA-2]. - 133 Any leading or trailing whitespace, as defined by XML (ASCII 32, ASCII 9, ASCII 10, ASCII 13), present in - the <saml: AttributeValue> element's content is not significant and MUST be stripped by the relying - party prior to evaluation or comparison.

-- 133 Any leading or trailing whitespace, as defined by XML (ASCII 32, ASCII 9, ASCII 10, ASCII 13), present - in the <saml: AttributeValue> element's content is not significant and MUST be stripped by the - relying party prior to evaluation or comparison. - 136 The value consists of two substrings (termed a "unique ID" and a "scope" in the remainder of this - definition) separated by an @ symbol (ASCII 64) as an inline delimiter. - 138 The unique ID consists of 1 to 127 ASCII characters, each of which is either an alphanumeric ASCII - character, an equals sign (ASCII 61), or a hypen (ASCII 45).
+- 136 The value consists of two substrings (termed a "unique ID" and a "scope" in the remainder of this - definition) separated by an @ symbol (ASCII 64) as an inline delimiter. - 138 The unique ID consists of 1 to 127 ASCII characters, each of which is either an alphanumeric ASCII - character, an equals sign (ASCII 61), or a hyphen (ASCII 45).
 The first character MUST be alphanumeric. - 140 The scope consists of 1 to 127 ASCII characters, each of which is either an alphanumeric ASCII - character, a hyphen (ASCII 45), or a period (ASCII 46).
 The first character MUST be alphanumeric.
-The - 142 scope deliberately resembles, and often is, a DNS domain name, but is drawn from a more limited - character set due to case folding considerations, and no attempt is made to limit the allowable grammar - to legal domain names (e.g., it allows consecutive periods). - 145 The ABNF [RFC2234] grammar is therefore:
+The - scope deliberately resembles, and often is, a DNS domain name, but is drawn from a more limited - character set due to case folding considerations, and no attempt is made to limit the allowable grammar to - legal domain names (e.g., it allows consecutive periods). - 145 The ABNF [RFC2234] grammar is therefore:

-- Value comparison MUST be performed case-insensitively (that is, values that differ only by case are the - same, and MUST refer to the same subject). - 151 In the grammar above, only the ALPHA production contains characters that can be expressed in both - 152 upper and lower case.
-It is RECOMMENDED that the unique ID be exclusively upper- or lower-case - when expressed or stored to facilitate ease of comparison.
-Further, it is RECOMMENDED that scopes be - 154 expressed in lower case, since they are generally chosen independently of more "entrenched" decisions - and are frequently, though not required to be, in the form of DNS domains.
+Value comparison MUST be performed case-insensitively (that is, values that differ only by case are the same, and MUST refer to the same subject).

+- 151 In the grammar above, the ALPHA production contains characters that can be expressed in both upper - and lower case.
+It is RECOMMENDED that the unique ID be exclusively upper- or lower-case when - 153 expressed or stored to facilitate ease of comparison.
+Further, it is RECOMMENDED that scopes be - expressed in lower case, since they are generally chosen independently of more "entrenched" decisions - and are frequently, though not required to be, in the form of DNS domains.
+See also Section 3.5.2.2 for - 156 additional motivation.